IN AN EMERGENCY

 If you require emergency medical services while travelling outside your province of residence, contact Allianz Global Assistance (Manulife's emergency travel assistance service provider) as soon as possible.
 To do this:

 - Contact Allianz Global at one of the numbers listed on your benefit card.
-If you do not have a card, go to Manulife's Emergency Travel Assistance website for a list of emergency numbers.
+If you do not have a card, you can print one directly from Manulife's Plan Member Secure site.

 - Quote the Plan ID number (9505), as well as your Manulife Plan Contract Number (85210).